top of page

 Munich offers two different parades on opening weekend.
 The first is on Saturday and is called the "Parade of the Landlords and Breweries," followed by the tapping of the keg.
 The second is on Sunday, called the "Costume and Hunter's Parade."

-Grandstand Tip:
+Grandstand Tip

 Purchase seats next to the buildings/shops.
 These are in the shade.
 Somehow, last year, I managed to buy tickets to the only grandstand in full sunlight (I believe it was on the Grünstreifen)!
 I was so mad, lol.